Connor Joe Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 4.22 team ERA that ranks 13th across all league pitching staffs.
+- The Blue Jays have a 4.15 team ERA that ranks 13th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (44 total, 1.3 per game).
+- The Blue Jays rank 23rd in baseball in home runs surrendered (45 total, 1.3 per game).

-- His last time out was on Monday against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering five earned runs while giving up 11 hits.
+- In his last appearance on Tuesday, the left-hander went 4 1/3 innings against the Boston Red Sox, giving up five earned runs while surrendering nine hits.

+- The 31-year-old has put up an ERA of 4.02, with 8.6 strikeouts per nine innings, in six games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.